AsgharKazmi2005/Trivia/README.md

 The application is built using a Maven Java backend that also serves as an API for the frontend.
 Data is exchanged between the Java backend and React frontend through http.

+Because we used React, we had to change the way some classes worked and change the information they manipulate.
+Still, all the below features are met.
+The implementation details are described below.

 Below are the features implemented using best Java and OOP principles

 - [X] Feature 1: Interactive Question and Options Display

         Objective: Modify the question display to present the question and shuffled answer options to the user without showing the correct answer.

         Requirements: Update the TriviaQuestionParser class.
 Ensure options are displayed in a random order.

-        Implementation: The TrviaQuestionParser correctly uses a shuffling algorithm to mix up the answer choices.
+        Implementation: The TriviaQuestionParser correctly uses a shuffling algorithm to mix up the answer choices.
 The frontend then displays these choices to the user without anyway of the user finding the correct answer.

 - [X] Feature 2: User Option Selection and Validation

         Objective: Implement a user input mechanism to allow answer selection and validate the response.
         Requirements: Use Scanner for input in the MillionaireCoderGame class.
 Add answer validation logic in the Question class.
-        Implementation: Since we used a React frontend, text field inputs as react state variables were used instead of a Scanner object for input.
-Answer validation logic is present in the Question class and works properly. ??????
+        Implementation: Since we used a React frontend, we used text field inputs binded to react state variables instead of a Scanner object for input.
+Answer validation logic is present in the for of the isCorrectAnswer() function in the Question class and works properly.

 - [X] Feature 3: Progressive Difficulty